nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit_person eo/EMAIL [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]`
 * Edits the person with the specified `EMAIL` indicated in `eo/EMAIL` (case-insensitive).
 * At least one of the optional fields must be provided.
 The field(s) provided will replace the data in the existing field(s) of the specified person.
-* The provision of an empty `TAG` field is accepted.

 Example:
 * `edit_person eo/amy@example.com p/83984029 n/Jane` edits the person who currently has the email `amy@example.com`.
 The person's phone number is edited to `83984029` and name is edited to `Jane`.
-* `edit_person eo/lim@gmail.com e/limyi@gmail.com t/` edits the person who currently has the email `lim@gmail.com`.
-The person's email is edited to `limyi@gmail.com` and all associated tags, if any, are removed.

 #### 3.3.3.
 Deleting a person : `delete_person`